TrissieTheHusky/lostbot/README.md

 **Can I be a developer?** Possibly, just contact me on Discord, my username is OfficiallyLost, my ID is 475371795185139712

+**Where can I find the Dashbords code?** I will not be releasing the code for the dashboard anytime soon.
+Its in a seperate repository.

 ## How to Self-host